ycmillielin/Fraud-Detection-for-Credit-Card-Transactions/README.md

   - **Relative velocity variables**: Measure the ratio of frequency of a transaction or amount spent in a small time window with a larger time window
   - **Day of week and state risk table**: Measurement of the probability of finding fraud on a certain day of a week or a certain state
   - **Benford’s law variables**: Measure whether the variables violate Benford's law
+  - 522 new variables created in total

+### Feature Selection: Filter, Wrapper and Embedded method
+  - **Filter**: Apply Kolmogorov-Smirnov (KS) test, which is a measure to examine how well a given variable separates the distribution of frauds and non-frauds.
+Score and rank each feature by this KS score.
+The top 80 features are selected for further selection by wrapper methods